 Colon polyps are growths in your large intestine (colon).
 The cause of most colon polyps is not known, but they are common in adults.
 Over time, some polyps can turn into colorectal cancer.
 It usually takes many years for that to happen.

 You are more likely to have colon polyps if:

-- Colon polyps or colon cancer runs in your family.
+Colon polyps or colorectal cancer runs in your family.

-- You inherited a certain gene that causes you to develop polyps.
-People with this gene are much more likely than others to get the kind of polyps that turn into colon cancer.
+You inherited a certain gene that causes you to develop polyps.
+People with this gene are much more likely than others to get the kind of polyps that turn into colorectal cancer.

 How are they treated?

 Doctors usually remove colon polyps, because some of them can turn into colorectal cancer.
 Most polyps are removed during a colonoscopy.
 You may need to have surgery if you have a large polyp.

 After you have had polyps, you have a higher chance of developing new polyps.
 If you have had polyps removed, it is important to have follow-up testing to look for more polyps.
 Talk to your doctor about how often you need to be tested.